VikasSastiya/namaste-react-1/7FindingThePath/README.md

 - if we be in any route out header is not shown to tackel this as body can change
 - but our headershould be at their place so we see this in part4
+- to solve thisproblem i have to create children route

+# now we see how to create children route inside our app

+- now we have to link the about,component,home,contactUs to our routes

+# There are 2 types of routing in your react web apps
+- 1.Client side routing- single page just the components get interchanged
+- 2.Server side routing